 5. Trend Micro

 Trend Micro is the kindest tool of the paid options for your system.
 You hardly notice it’s there.
-It’s built for macOS High Sierra too and integrates with your system well.
+It’s built for macOS Mojave too and integrates with your system well.
 Features like content filtering and social media privacy checking are useful, while the overall speed of scanning is excellent.
 The only real drawback is the lack of firewall protection.

 - Good all-around protection